-The registering officer sends copies of Form H to the area meeting within which the meeting for worship for marriage took place, and to the area meetings where one or both of the couple are in membership, if that is different from where the marriage took place.
+After every marriage, the first version of Form H will be required, this will be sent by the registering officer to the to the area meeting within which the meeting for worship for marriage took place.
 Note that even if it is the local meeting that granted authority for the marriage, it is the area meeting that records that it took place.